Edarth002/pathfinder-api/README.md

 ## 📌 Project Title

-**Development of an Intelligent Pathfinding Algorithm for Campus Navigation Application Using Campus Data and User Preferences**
+**Design and Implementation of a Campus Navigation System Using Graph-Based Pathfinding and Location Data**

 ---